Vehrik/FarOut/Characters/10-Physiology.md

     Features
     --------

+    Small Target

-    Small Target: You make Active Dodges with a Bang when you are dodging attacks coming from Creatures that are larger than you.
+        You make Active Dodges with a Bang when you are dodging attacks coming from Creatures that are larger than you.

+    Short Gait

-    Short Gait: You Bust when making Move Action.
+        You Bust when making Move Actions to Zones that are not adjascent to the one they are currently occupying.

+    Square Cube Law

-    Square Cube Law: The Momentum you gain from Traits is quartered to the nearest natural number.
+        The Momentum you gain from Traits is quartered to the nearest natural number.

-    Tiny Stomach: Food is treated as if it has +2 Satiation for your Character.

-    -1 Threat
+    Tiny Stomach

+       Your Character only needs 1 Ration per day.

     -2 Stamina
-    -2 Unarmed Strike Damage
+    -5 Unarmed Strike Damage

     +3 Natural Defense